Opera in New Orleans: Earlier opera houses

-Operas were staged at a variety of theaters in the city, the first documented was André Grétry's Sylvain at the Theatre de la Rue Saint Pierre on 22 May 1796.
-On 30 January 1808, the Théâtre St. Philippe was opened with the U.S. premiere of Étienne Méhul's Une folie.
-The U.S. premiere of Luigi Cherubini's Les deux journées took place at this theater on 12 March 1811.
+Operas were staged at a variety of theaters in the city, the first documented was André Grétry's Sylvain at the Theatre de la Rue Saint Pierre on May 22, 1796.
+On January 30, 1808, the Théâtre St. Philippe was opened with the U.S. premiere of Étienne Méhul's Une folie.
+The U.S. premiere of Luigi Cherubini's Les deux journées took place at this theater on March 12, 1811.
 The city's most famous opera venue between 1819 and 1859 was the Théâtre d'Orléans.
 That theater was succeeded in 1859 by the French Opera House, located on Bourbon Street in the French Quarter.
 Living in a cosmopolitan city, New Orleans' inhabitants, whether high in status or low, imported or indigenous, constituted a highly receptive audience.

 The French Opera House burned down in 1919, causing severe disruption to opera in the city.
 When attempts to arrange financing for rebuilding failed, the company disbanded.
 For a generation, most opera in New Orleans was presented by touring companies at various local theaters.